shaunette/densificationscalingMLE/Densification_proj/README.md

 ## Additional info:
 In generateMLF.ipynb, we demonstrate how joint probability distributions(likelihood functions) are generated.
 The user may therefore update the probability equation from p<sub>ij</sub> = 1-e<sup>-&kappa;a<sub>i</sub>a<sub>j</sub></sup> as used in our analysis to any other form as desired.

+Likelihoodfs folder has joint probability distributions for given combinations of the model parameters, &kappa; and N</sub>p.
+Dictionary format with key and values (i.e., ID of parameter combination: joint prob. dist.).
+	For Hospital, IC2S2-17 and WS-16 data sets, we use the likelihood fuctions in the **Likelihoodfns** folder and for Workplace data set we use those in **Likelihoodfns_workplace**.

+Parameter_combinations folder has tuple combinations of the parameters unique along with their respective identifiers.
+Dictionary format with key and values (i.e., Identifier: unique tuple combination of &kappa; and N</sub>p) e.g., p0: (0,2) denotes combination identifier p0 for &kappa; = 0 and N</sub>p = 2.
+	From the **parameter_combinations** folder, we use _paramcombs.csv_ for Hospital, IC2S2-17 and WS-16 data sets and for the Workplace data set we use those in _paramcombs_workplace.csv_.